Westie83/score-bored/README.md

 * 1.) ensure machine can run asdf version manager
 * 2.) examine .tool-versions file in this project’s repository
 * 3.) ensure machine has all tools installed; if necessary run asdf install <tool>
-* 4.) run bin/setup in a terminal from the project's top directory
+* 4.) run bin/setup in a terminal from the project's top directory:
+* 4.a) Open Terminal
+* 4.b) (???)
+Navigate to project's top directory
 * 5.) run bin/rails s